-Physical inactivity in children may not only lead to known physical health risks such as obesity, high blood pressure, diabetes, and coronary artery disease, but can also lend to poor motor skills that have detrimental effects on cognitive function and academic performance, according to a recent study.
+Physical inactivity in children can not only lead to health risks such as obesity, high blood pressure, diabetes, and coronary artery disease, but can also lend to poor motor skills, having a detrimental effect on cognitive function and academic performance.
 (Medical Daily Oct 28 2014).

 Without effective transition from basic balance and sensory integration, learning and reading development can be significantly delayed.

-Although balance maturation is not generally achieved in children until the age of 12, by improving balance and sensory processing skills, children with healthy vestibular systems can excel and those with challenges or weaknesses (those with dyslexia, Down Syndrome, ADD and ADHD) can improve dramatically.
+Although balance maturation is not generally achieved in children until the age of 12, improving balance and sensory processing skills early in life will help children to excel and those with challenges or weaknesses (such as dyslexia, Down Syndrome, ADD and ADHD) improve dramatically.

 What is balance?

 Balance is the ability to maintain control of a particular body position whilst performing a given task with minimal postural sway.
 This could be achieved simply by sitting at a table, standing on one leg or riding a bike.
-Good control reduces the energy required and minimises fatigue.
-To perform efficient movements across a host of activities and tasks, we need to be able to maintain control of body positioning during static and dynamic activities thus needing good static and dynamic balance.
+Maintaining control of body positioning requires good static and dynamic balance, reducing the energy required to perform a host of tasks and activities whilst minimising fatigue.

 Static balance is the ability to maintain control of a position whilst remaining stationary - for example, balancing on one leg or holding a headstand.